-To be eligible to participate in the IPS program, people must:
+To be eligible to participate in the AMH pilot, a person must:

-- be a young person with mental illness aged up to 25 - be an eligible client of headspace in the participating headspace centre - have employment, education or training goals and be facing barriers to achieving these goals, and - be willing to participate in the service and able to make an informed decision to participate.
+- be an adult with mental ill health - be an eligible client of Head to Health in a participating centre - be referred to the pilot by Head to Health clinical staff - have employment, education or training goals and be facing barriers to achieving these goals; and - be willing to participate in the service and able to make an informed decision to participate.

-Note: A formal diagnosis of mental illness is not required to participate in the IPS program.
-The clinical staff of the headspace centre can determine that a young person has a mental illness.
+Note: A formal diagnosis of mental illness is not required to participate in the AMH pilot.
+The Head to Health clinical staff can determine that a person has a mental illness.